clipopera2025/clipopera_assets/README.md

 ## ClipOpera Ad Generator

 `clipopera_ad_generator.html` is a simple in-browser tool for previewing images or videos and exporting a short GIF or MP4.
 Open the file in your browser, choose a fit mode, upload media, then export the result.

+## JETMODE StormGuard Campaign

+`jetmode_stormguard_campaign.html` contains a fully styled campaign brief.
+It outlines the product description, AI image prompt, reel script, SEO keywords, and branding notes for the JETMODE StormGuard collection.

+Open the file in your browser to view the formatted campaign details.